developerstephanieb/python_reference/01_fundamentals/06_functions.md

 ## Documenting Your Functions: Docstrings

-A **docstring** is a multi-line comment, enclosed in triple quotes (`"""..."""`), that is placed as the very first line inside a function definition to explain the function's purpose.
+A **docstring** is a multi-line comment, enclosed in triple quotes (`"""`), placed at the beginning of a function definition to explain the its purpose.

 ```python
 def function_name(param1, param2):